 Dr. Amanda Bright

-About: Amanda Bright teaches capstone journalism classes and digital design.
-She serves as the managing editor for Newsource’s eight digital products and as the instructor and assistant editor for The Oglethorpe Echo.
-She is also the director of the Journalism Innovation Lab for the James M. Cox Jr. Institute for Journalism Innovation, Management and Leadership.
+Amanda Bright teaches capstone journalism and news literacy classes and digital design.
+She serves as the managing editor for Newsource’s digital products and is the instructor and assistant editor for The Oglethorpe Echo.
+She is also the director of the Journalism Innovation Lab for the James M. Cox Jr. Institute for Journalism Innovation, Management and Leadership and a co-director of the Solutions Journalism Hub of the South.
+She does consulting work through Bright Digital Consulting for the Center for Community News and the Georgia Association of Broadcasters.

 View Curriculum Vitae